ken0-1n/s-Pindel-ITD-Detector/README.md

 s-Pindel-ITD-Detector is a framework for the detection of somatic ITDs using Pindel output files, "Short Insertions file(_SI)" and "Tandem duplications file(_TD)".

 *Restrictions on performing the Pindel
 When you run the Pindel, please use the bam config file that lists only one BAM file.
 For example,

-    # bam config file
+    # bam config file (only one line)
     $ /home/user_name/input/tumor/tumor.bam 300 output/sample001

     # run the pindel